XiaoXiao-Woo/UDL/README.md

 ## Quick Start

-> pip install -i udl-vis https://pypi.org/simple
+> pip install -i pancollection https://pypi.org/simple

+PanCollection is used for remote sensing pansharpening, which is one of our applications.

 ### Quick Start for developer